Skip to main content

 publish

-Publish your package to the PRPM registry.
+Publish packages or collections to the PRPM registry.

 prpm publish [options]